boylesoftware/x2node-validators/README.md

 * `'date'` - Makes sure that a string property is a date in format "yyyy-mm-dd".
 Uses message id `invalidDate`.

-* `[ 'time', [granularity] ]` - Makes sure that a string property is a time in "hh:mm" format using 24-hour notation.
+* `'time'`, `['time', granularity]` - Makes sure that a string property is a time in "hh:mm" format using 24-hour notation.
 If optional granularity parameter is provided, the time must be aligned to the specified number of minutes (for example granularity value 15 will allow "22:30" but will not allow "22:32").
 Uses message ids `invalidTime` and `invalidTimeGranularity`.

 * `'timeToSecond'` - Makes sure that a string property is a time in "hh:mm:ss" format using 24-hours notation.
 Uses message id `invalidTime`.